These sense of hearing activities will help you explore the senses with children in a fun and interesting way.

 The little boy, Moses, is deaf and communicates with his deaf friends through American Sign Language.

-Kids can learn the signs for many words and ideas.
+Children can learn the signs for a variety of words and concepts.

 4. Learn about Hearing Aids

-Share the picture book Gracie’s Ears by Debbie Blackington (watch it here on YouTube).
+Share the picture book Gracie’s Ears by Debbie Blackington.

 This rhyming story follows a little girl who is hearing challenged as she is fitted for hearing aids and then experiences the wonders of hearing everything around her.